 We support the last available version of Firefox ESR.

 All browsers without an LTSR (Long Term Service Release) require regular updates to new versions to fix security vulnerabilities.

 Note that some LTS versions of Windows 10 ship without Microsoft Edge.
 We still support Microsoft Internet Explorer 11 for such systems.

 - Chrome on Android

 - Safari on iOS

-As all of these browsers auto-update, we generally test with the latest stable release.
-PSPDFKit for Web generally still works, even if you’re a few versions behind, as we are careful in adopting the latest web features for essential functionality and use Polyfills for missing functionality.
+As all of these browsers auto update, we test with the latest stable release.
+PSPDFKit for Web generally still works, even if you’re a few versions behind, as we are careful in adopting the latest web features for essential functionality and use polyfills for missing functionality.

 The standalone version of PSPDFKit for Web uses WebAssembly to render documents.
-Please see our Real-World WebAssembly Benchmark to test the performance of your browser and OS or learn more on the Performance guide section.
+Please see our Real-World WebAssembly Benchmark to test the performance of your browser and OS, or learn more in the Performance guide.